andrewaguiar/andrewaguiar.github.io/_posts/2017-08-23-rails-how-to-create-rails-applications-more-secure.md

 This code will try to load an image pointing to an external site and appending the cookies content as a parameter, if your cookies are not set as httpOnly the user's session will be sent as a `c` parameter and will be logged in the server's log.

-So it is crucial to sanitize any user's input before rendering the html and fortunally using rails it is the default behaviour, unless you use `raw` in the views.
+So it is crucial to sanitize any user's input before rendering the html and fortunately using rails it is the default behaviour, unless you use `raw` in the views.

 Another good feature you can use to avoid XSS is the response header `X-XSS-Protection`, setting `X-XSS-Protection=1` will